 Activities like the ones listed below allow students to step into the shoes of people like the early American settlers.

 Instead of just reading about the pioneers, they’ll see for themselves what life was like back then.
 These projects will help them understand the intense labor and resourcefulness required to survive in those times.

 They’re a wonderful way to get tweens engaged in the lessons.

 American Pioneer Life

-During the 1800’s Americans were moving west.
+During the 1800s in the United States, Americans were moving west in quest of a better way of life.
 These American pioneer families were claiming land and building homes on the plains with whatever materials they could find.